 - Occupied Wily Castle 4 is a brutal Marathon Level.
 There are some tricky spike drops that require careful use of the Comet Dash, and then you come to the refights.
 Except they aren't just fights with each boss, you need to go through short sections of level based on each Robot Master's stage.
 This includes Yoku Man, even if you didn't visit his Brutal Bonus Level (it also excludes Whirlpool Man).
 Once you've beaten all nine, you'd think the level would be over, but nope, there's more!
 And at the very end is a three-part Sequential Boss.

-- Mega Man Revolution, while not that hard of a game, had an absolutely brutal Wily Stage 2 - which basically amounted to a pixel perfect spike drop, a section almost entirely in darkness, and gravity screw at the end of the stage just to top it off.
-The kicker, is, yes, this stage also contains the game really nasty Devil fight.
+- Mega Man Revolution, while not that hard of a game, had an absolutely brutal Wily Stage 2 - which basically amounted to a pixel perfect spike drop, a section almost entirely in darkness, and Gravity Screw at the end of the stage just to top it off.
+The kicker, is, yes, this stage also contains the game's really nasty Devil fight.